nathnp/Nathans-old-Site/README.md

 # Nathan's-Site

+## This site is not longer maintained

+A new repo will be coming soon, as I have changed hosting frameworks

 ![](/assets/fig3.png)

 These are the page source files for my website [nthp.me](https://nthp.me).
 This repo does not include post / page drafts, and a couple other things.
 This repo will lag behind the live site.